The Ultimate Antelope Canyon guide with Antelope Canyon tips answering all questions about Antelope Canyon you might have

 In any case, here’s my Antelope Canyon guide and all Antelope Canyon tips you need for visiting Antelope Canyon in Arizona.

-UPDATE Dec 2019: Professional photo tours in Antelope Canyon are closing from December 20 2019, when the last tour will be held.
+UPDATE: Professional photo tours in Antelope Canyon are closed.
 The visitors will still be able to photograph Antelope Canyon with regular cameras and phones.

 THIS POST MAY CONTAIN COMPENSATED LINKS.
 PLEASE READ MY DISCLAIMER FOR MORE INFO.

 - FIRST TIME VISITOR’S GUIDE TO ANTELOPE CANYON WITH ANTELOPE CANYON TIPS

 - 1. WHAT IS ANTELOPE CANYON?

 - 3. IS ANTELOPE CANYON A NATIONAL PARK?

 - 5. HOW TO GET TO ANTELOPE CANYON

 - What is the nearest airport to Antelope Canyon, AZ?

 - 7. WHERE TO STAY WHEN VISITING ANTELOPE CANYON